 In February 2023, the Kent Police and Crime Commissioner, Matthew Scott, visited KMPT to hear from Kerry about the difference the service is making to vulnerable people living in the county.
-He said: Due to Kerry's success in the role, funding for the service has also been extended for a further two years.
+He said:

 I'm really impressed with the work going on in KMPT.
 The team is protecting really vulnerable people from two of the most serious crimes, domestic abuse and sexual violence.
 It's clear the staff have a really strong focus on safeguarding and helping people in their time of need.
 They're really delivering some impressive results, proving they're making a real difference to people's lives.
 They're also building people's confidence so they feel able to report and disclose.
 I would like to congratulate the trust in its safeguarding provision."